Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

 1. Name of the issuing State and its distinguishing sign as defined in Annex 3.

-2	Either no more than three years after the date of issue or the date of expiry of the domestic driving
+2	Either no more than three years afthe date of issue or the date of expiry of the domestic driving

 permit, whichever is earlier.